Chocolate Chestnut Cake

 - 2 cups vacuum-packed roasted chestnuts (about 10 ounces total)

 - 1/3 cup olive oil

 - ¼ cup rum (liquor store)

 - ½ teaspoon salt

-- 1 3/4 cups flour (all purpose, whole wheat pastry, or spelt)
+- 2 cups flour (all purpose, whole wheat pastry, spelt or Gluten-Free)

 Preheat the oven to 350 degrees.

-Process all ingredients except the flour in a food processor until smooth and fluffy (1 full minute).
-Pulse in the flour in 2 additions, pulsing each time only 2-3 times, until just incorporated.
+Process all cake ingredients except the flour in a food processor until completely smooth (1 full minute).
+Pulse in the flour in 2-3 additions, pulsing each time only 2-3 times, until just incorporated.
+No overmixing.

 Pour the batter into a greased 10” round cake mold, or 9 x 14 baking pan.
 Bake one hour, or just a little longer, until a knife inserted in the center comes out clean.
 Invert the cake onto a cooling rack, and when cool, turn it right side up again.

 Place icing ingredients in a microwavable bowl and melt, about 1 minute.
 Whisk until smooth and perfectly blended.
 Let the mixture cool, just a few minutes, then pour evenly over the cake.